spruceid/spruceid.dev/src/pages/index.md

 ```

 And that's it!
 Wherever this signed blob ends up, it can be handled by standard
-JSON tooling, and VC tooling can identity it as trustworthy information, or at
+JSON tooling, and VC tooling can confirm it as trustworthy (or at
-least as trustworthy as 'yournamehere.com' was at the time in 'issuanceDate'.
+least, as trustworthy as `"yournamehere.com"` was at the time in `"issuanceDate"`).
-Notice that the 'issuer' field identified you by a website, and a "did:web:"
+Notice that the `"issuer"` field identified you by a domain name, and a "did:web:"
 prefix.
 We'll explain this one in the next step.

 ## Step 2: Verifying a real VC